 BY: Francesca O'Cathain, Esq.

-Months ago, following a firm happy hour, I wrote a blog post about having children at bars and how to handle other controversial parenting time issues while going through a divorce or co-parenting after a breakup.
-The blog post turned out to be a popular blog post because, well, it’s IRLP— ‘in real life parenting,’ and, regardless of whether you are going through a divorce or parenting after a divorce/break-up, in real life situations occur, and parenting is not always as black and white as we sometimes wish it was…
+Months ago, following a firm happy hour, I wrote a blog post about having children at bars and how to handle other controversial parenting time issues while going through a breakup or co-parenting in a divorce.
+The blog post turned out to be a popular blog post because, well, it’s IRLP— ‘in real life parenting,’ and, regardless of whether you are going through a divorce or co-parenting in a divorce/break-up, in real life situations occur, and it’s not always as black and white as we sometimes wish it was…

 I wrote the post after my children ended up joining my office for a happy hour at a local bar and grill (#GeneralPoors).
 My kids love their ‘office friends,’ and were happy enough drinking Shirley Temples and coloring pictures while we all enjoyed a few beers.
 A picture of the happy hour ended up on our firm Facebook page (we love Facebook!).
 Ten minutes later my phone was buzzing and everyone teased me about having my children ‘in a bar.’

 The reality is that it was totally appropriate to have my children at the happy hour that day.

 However, that day (and truthfully other day-to-day) parenting time decisions I have made have made me think: what if one my clients had done what I did, or what if one of my clients had seen her/his spouse’s firm post a similar picture on Facebook?

 How does a parent who does not trust the other co-parent know if a situation is appropriate?
 This could be something like bringing a kid to a happy hour, or having a child miss school to go skiing, or missing homework to go to see a show.
 How do we as family lawyers in New Jersey know when there is a legitimate issue, or when it is a litigation issue?
 These are tough questions and there is no right answer.